Offshore Jurisdiction Review: Gambia as an Offshore Tax Haven

 - Gambia is not blacklisted by the OECD or the FATF

-- Details of financial information and transactions are not publically available
+- Details of financial information and transactions are not publicly available

 - English is the most widely spoken language in the country